The Special Needs Of Older Dogs Caring For Your Elderly Canine

 Helping your Dog With Its Grooming Needs

 Many old, long-haired, dogs need extra help with coat care.
 They tend to get more mats.
 Increased time laying on their side; idle time on their hands to lick; aged thinning skin; and urine scald, all make them more susceptible to skin irritation and superficial skin infections.
 The simplest way to deal with this in long-coated dogs is to have them clipped close several times a year.
 If that is not done, you will need to look for, and remove, the mats that develop on their underside, under their tail and near their elbows.
 The more frequently you tend to these mats, the easier and less painful they will be when you remove them.
 Early on, many can be combed out with a slicker comb.
 Once the tangles are set, they are best cut out with a matting comb or carefully snipped out with scissors.
 Bath your pet after you remove these mats – not before.
 Dogs with limited mobility are also more susceptible to hot spots.
-I believe that is just do to more time on their hands to groom.
+I believe that is just due to more time on their hands to groom.
 Fleas, that weren’t a problem when your pet was young, may take advantage of the dog now that it spends more time in one location.
 They can also be the root cause of hot spots.
 Try to treat hot spot problems with topical lotions and, perhaps, a muzzle or Elizabethan collar rather than having your vet resort to steroid injections and tablets.
 It is very rare that hot spot problems require systemic antibiotics.

 Your older pet is going to wear its nails down less.
 I have seen so many old dogs with toenails so long that they curve sideways and distort their toes.
 This is a very painful condition for your dog.
 If you keep up with frequent toenail trims (every 2-3 weeks), the problem will not get out of hand.
 If it already has, your veterinarian needs to cut and cauterize these nails to their proper length.
 It is much better to just keep up with the problem.
 Cutting an cauterizing overgrown nails requires anesthetics or analgesics and I avoid their use in old animals whenever possible.
 If you over-cut a toenail and it bleeds, do not panic, it is not a medical emergency.
 No dog has died from a toenail cut too short.
 First, try placing some flour on the tip or pressing the nail firmly into a moist bar of Ivory soap.
 Keeping your pet’s toenails very smooth with a final application of an emery board or 250 grit sandpaper, or a Dremel tool will also prevent the skin trauma caused by your pet scratching itself.
 It is the nails of the rear legs that you need to concentrate on.